quimcomas/MCV_CNN_framework/README.md

 - Tsinghua-Tencent 100K (TT100K)
 - Kitti

-Tasks done during these weeks:
+Tasks done during this week:

 - [x] Run the provided code (analize the dataset and evaluate on train, validation and test set).
 - [x] Read two papers and summarize them (VGG and SqueezeNet).